Abuhaithem/NextJs-Full-Stack-Developer-Readme-file/README.md

+# One of my best real life projects that I am finishing right now

 # Tammwe

 This document provides an overview of the Tammwe project, a monorepo managed using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Turborepo](https://turbo.build/repo).
 This monorepo contains a collection of shared libraries and applications, contributing to the Tammwe organization's ecosystem.